-Use a working copy of the Access Security worksheet found in Appendix A to specify and record general security-access parameters for both the open-operator-menu mode and the ID-password mode.
+Use a working copy of the Security Access worksheet found in Appendix A to specify and record security-access parameters for the open-operatormenu mode.
 Refer to Table 14-1 for a description of each parameter.
-(The first field in the table describes a field displayed on the access security General Parameters screen only.)
 Enter data from the worksheet using the Model 125 software as described in the procedure following Table 14-1.